Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     }
     ```

-- TODO: Let's start

-    The Message Visualizations package contains a convenient set of utility functions to format common message types to strings as well as draw common geometries.
+- The Message Visualizations package contains a convenient set of utility functions to format common message types to strings as well as draw common geometries.
+As the messages are passed in as an IEnumerable, we can simply iterate through them and call the desired functions.

-    As `/goal_pose` is a PoseMsg, we will use the utility function for its GUI, as defined [TEMP LINK] [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/4c74d53961e581ab68021dc082aa0c6c5a83ea8f/com.unity.robotics.message-visualizations/Runtime/Scripts/MessageVisualizationUtils.cs#L309-L317). he function takes an optional string parameter that serves as a label for the formatting.
+    As `/goal_pose` is a PoseMsg, we will use the utility function for its GUI, as defined [TEMP LINK] [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/4c74d53961e581ab68021dc082aa0c6c5a83ea8f/com.unity.robotics.message-visualizations/Runtime/Scripts/MessageVisualizationUtils.cs#L309-L317).
+The function takes an optional string parameter that serves as a label for the formatting.
 In this case, label the string as with a goal number, counting up from a newly initialized counter variable.

     Add this functionality between the `return` curly brackets.
 Your overridden function should look as follows: